Shintaro Tsuji

-Shintaro Tsuji (辻 信太郎, Tsuji Shintarō) (born December 7, 1927) is a Japanese entrepreneur.
-Formerly a civil servant, he is the founder and former-president of Sanrio, a Japanese merchandise company known for its characters, including Hello Kitty.
+Shintaro Tsuji (辻 信太郎, Tsuji Shintarō) is a Japanese entrepreneur and former civil servant.
+He is the founder and former-president of Sanrio, a merchandise company known for its characters, including Hello Kitty.

 Biography

 Early life

 Shintaro Tsuji was born in Kofu, Yamanashi Prefecture, to a manageress of three ryokan.
 He was a student of a kindergarten affiliated with the Toyo Eiwa Jogakuin.
 As part of a wealthy family belonging to the Saegusa clan, Tsuji, as their first child, lived a life of luxury, yet he was secluded.
 When his mother died of leukemia, Tsuji was under the care of his abusive aunt.
-From 1945 to 1947, Tsuji studied chemical engineering at Kiryu Technical College (now a part of Gunma University); at that time, he also practiced manufacturing, and he would later take advantage of the post-World War II shortage situation in the country by creating goods for the black market - an act that formed the basis of his entrepreneurial career.
+From 1945 to 1947, Tsuji studied chemical engineering at Kiryu Technical College (now a part of Gunma University); at that time, he also practiced manufacturing, and he would later take advantage of the post-World War II shortage situation in the country by creating goods for the black market—an act that formed the basis of his entrepreneurial career.